Self-harm: Classification

 Favazza and Rosenthal reviewed hundreds of studies and divided self-mutilation into two categories: culturally sanctioned self-mutilation and deviant self-mutilation.
 Favazza also created two subcategories of sanctioned self-mutilations; rituals and practices.
-The rituals are mutilations repeated generationally and "reflect the traditions, symbolism, and beliefs of a society" (p.
-226).
-Practices are historically transient and cosmetic such as piercing of earlobes, nose, eyebrows as well as male circumcision while deviant self-mutilation is equivalent to self-harm.
+The rituals are mutilations repeated generationally and reflect a society's traditions, symbolism and beliefs.
+Practices "imply activities that may be faddish and that often hold little underlying significance" such as piercing of earlobes, nose, eyebrows as well as male circumcision while deviant self-mutilation is equivalent to self-harm.

-Classification and terminology
+Terminology

 Self-harm (SH), self-injury (SI), nonsuicidal self-injury (NSSI) and self-injurious behavior (SIB) are different terms to describe tissue damage that is performed intentionally and usually without suicidal intent.
 The adjective "deliberate" is sometimes used, although this has become less common, as some view it as presumptuous or judgmental.
 Less common or more dated terms include parasuicidal behavior, self-mutilation, self-destructive behavior, self-inflicted violence, self-injurious behavior, and self-abuse.
 Others use the phrase self-soothing as intentionally positive terminology to counter more negative associations.
 Self-inflicted wound or self-inflicted injury refers to a broader range of circumstances, including wounds that result from organic brain syndromes, substance abuse, and autoeroticism.

 Different sources draw various distinctions between some of these terms.
 Some sources define self-harm more broadly than self-injury, such as to include drug overdose, eating disorders, and other acts that do not directly lead to visible injuries.
 Others explicitly exclude these.
 Some sources, particularly in the United Kingdom, define deliberate self-harm or self-harm in general to include suicidal acts.
 (This article principally discusses non-suicidal acts of self-inflicted skin damage or self-poisoning.)
 The inconsistent definitions used for self-harm have made research more difficult.